Robin-Rounthwaite/Kinase-Consensus-Search/readme.txt

 Other libraries used, which should come with Python3: sys, urllib.request, and re.

 Instructions for use: run consensus_search.py, follow instructions on the popup window.
-(i.e. copy/paste an url into the search bar, then press the green ‘Search’ button).
+(i.e. copy/paste an url into the search bar, then press the green â€˜Searchâ€™ button).
-Then, open the file labeled ‘output.html’ and see the end-result!
+Then, open the file labeled â€˜output.htmlâ€™ and see the end-result!

 For running a test case, try the fungal alignment page for the protein ndc10: https://www.yeastgenome.org/cache/fungi/YGR140W.html

 How it works: This program scrapes conservation data and protein sequence from an url linking to the Saccharomyces Genome Database's fungal alignment tool.
 It then finds and marks Aurora B Kinase consensus sequences within the sequence, and assembles an html document with all the relevant information.

 This program is fully functional as described above.
-I’m planning on making a lot improvements over Winter Break, however, so that using the program greatly reduces effort on the user’s part.
+Iâ€™m planning on making a lot improvements over Winter Break, however, so that using the program greatly reduces effort on the userâ€™s part.
 Here are some of my goals:
 1)	Increase the scale of searches so that the user can search for multiple genes at once.
 2)	Allow multiple ways to search: either copy-pasting direct urls (as in present functionality)
 3)	*Prioritized* list of kinase consensus data at the top of the output page.